 In 1889, Kendrick - as manager of the Converse Cattle Company - purchased the Grinnell Range on Hanging Woman creek in southeastern Montana.
-As one newspaper reporter noted, "This is one of the best ranges in the whole country."
 Kendrick acquired additional acres through a variety of means.
 Some were purchased outright from neighbors, for example, while others were obtained through the purchase of soldiers' homestead allotments.
+He also obtained land through his employees; they would file for homestead acres, Kendrick would pay for the improvements, and then buy the land from them.

 THE MAIN RANCHES